 So the only other thing to do other than go back to New York was study again.
-So I got into another masters programme (I’m so smart now) and bought myself a visa and some more time.
+So I got into another masters programme (I’m so smart now) and got myself a student visa and got some more time to think.

-What’s amazing about all of this is that during this fiasco that gave me three months of the puke syndrome and insomnia, I met Davide, a dude from Italy that lived in London.
+What’s amazing about all of this is that during this fiasco that gave me three months of the puke syndrome and insomnia, I met Davide, my Marituccio, a sweet man from Italy that lived in London.
 And despite my freakouts and puking episodes and emotional storms, he liked me and wanted to hang around.

-I was like, “Oh yeah?
-So marry me.”
+I was like, “O really?
+You might have to marry me.”

-Which made me puke some more because I didn’t want some weird reverse mail-order husband thing and a visa wedding.
+Which made me freak out a bit because I didn’t want a visa wedding.
 So I went back to school, calmed down, and two years later we got married.

-In the end, I did what the douche at the Italian Consulate in New York told me to do a million years ago.
+In the end, I did what the jerk at the Italian Consulate in New York told me to do a million years ago.
 I married an Italian.

 But HAH!
 You think that’s the end of it, but it’s not!